 Use an apostrophe in bachelor’s degree, master’s, etc., but there is no possessive in Bachelor of Arts or Master of Science.
 Reserve the title “Dr.” for those who hold medical degrees.
 When used after a name, an academic abbreviation is set off by commas: John Snow, Ph.D., spoke.
 On second reference, use last name only.
 Use MBA, Executive MBA, M.Ed., M.D., DPT, DO, B.A., B.S., MA, DPT/MBA, DO/MBA, Ph.D.
 For those with multiple degrees: John Smith, Ph.D., '02 MBA.
 When listing academic major is necessary: Jane Smith, '12 M.Ed., secondary education.

 Use lowercase except for words that are proper nouns or adjectives: the department of history, the history department, the department of English, the English department.

 academic division names

-Capitalize the names of Rockhurst academic divisions on first reference: College of Arts and Sciences (the college on second reference), Helzberg School of Management (the school on second reference).
+Capitalize the names of Rockhurst academic divisions on first reference: College of Arts and Sciences (the college on second reference), Helzberg School of Management (the school or the Helzberg School on second reference), College of Health and Human Services (the college on second reference), Research College of Nursing (the college on second reference).